-Carole is the designer of the Scrap Dance series of patterns available on Etsy.
+Carole is the designer of the Scrap Dance series of patterns available on her blog.
 Each of these patterns began as a mystery quilt on her blog.
 When the mystery is over, she combines all the steps into one easy to understand pattern.
-See her Etsy store to buy patterns idea for using up scraps.

 Carole has tutorials on her blog for borders, binding, and many other quilting projects.
 See her blog at From My Carolina Home.